glasser/vote.davidglasser.net/content/post/my-biases.md

 I support the rights of undocumented immigrants, such as my great-grandmother after whom we named my daughter.

+While I believe that the Jewish people have an ancient and powerful connection to the land between the river and the sea and that all else being equal, it is good for Jews to be able to live and visit there, I do not believe that makes Jewish-supremacist ethnonationalism in Israel any more moral than white- or Christian-supremacist nationalism is here.
+Rather than making the world safer for Jews, Zionism turns progressive Jews into hypocrites and separates us from our natural allies in the fight for tikkun olam and against white-supremacist Christofascism.

 I am fully aware that I am a white person who recently moved into a historically black neighborhood (though my wife has lived in the neighborhood off and on for decades) and that makes me part of the problem of gentrification.
 I do my best